 A first look at the Arduino Uno

-Well I finally got round to purchasing an Uno Open Prototyping Platform and first impressions are !WOW.
-I am genuinely impressed with the overall package, its flexibility and of the hardware and software.
+Well I finally got round to purchasing an Arduino Uno Open Source Prototyping Platform and first impressions are !WOW.
+I am genuinely impressed with the overall package, its flexibility and quality of the hardware and software.
 First off, getting up and running on your favourite OS is a breeze, with detailed step by step instructions available on the Arduino site.

 Aside from the basic Uno itself: